Arzy/Dancing-Plastic/README.md

 As you can see, I removed the spam feature, since I don't really like it.
 I will surely add new feature to the keybind.

+* You can now see your favorite SA-MP servers that you have added with your SAMP-client.
+The only thing that you have to do is to copy your USERDATA.DAT file into your mod_sa/ directory.

+USERDATA.DAT can be found in your gta userfile.

 ####Contact :

 Don't hesitate to contact me if you have any questions.
 I often check Github.